shallovv/delyrics/README.md

 # delyrics

-Delete lyrics mp3, mp4 and m4a.
+Delete lyrics of mp3, mp4 and m4a.

 ## Install